Marjorie Conrad: Film

 Conrad's second feature film, Desire Path, premiered at the 2020 Mammoth Lakes Film Festival and won the Audience Award for Best Narrative Feature.
 Notable cast include Otto von Schirach and Amy Deanna.
 Film critic, curator, and artist Nikola Gocić cited Desire Path as one of his cinematic favorites of 2020, an "uncompromising sophomore feature–a deliberately paced, relentlessly elliptical and formally adventurous de(con)struction of the vampire subgenre."
-Gocić subsequently praised the 2021 version of the film: "Marjorie Conrad’s grimly sensual mood piece–one of the finest experimental features I saw last year–gets a condensed, yet even more daring version which emphasizes the film’s ‘tactility’.
-And when I say ‘tactility’, I don’t refer to it only in its literal sense, but also as in ‘a half-remembered dream that gently touches your psyche before veiling it in uncanny ethereality'..."
+Gocić subsequently praised the 2021 version of the film: "Marjorie Conrad's grimly sensual mood piece–one of the finest experimental features I saw last year–gets a condensed, yet even more daring version which emphasizes the film's 'tactility'.
+And when I say 'tactility', I don't refer to it only in its literal sense, but also as in 'a half-remembered dream that gently touches your psyche before veiling it in uncanny ethereality'..."
 The 2021 version of Desire Path was released on Amazon Prime Video; both the 2020 and 2021 versions were released on Marjorie Conrad's YouTube channel.

 Conrad's formally daring third feature, Body Issues, makes innovative use of body cam footage, a lack of visible human faces, and "an unreliable narrator as the only guide."
 It debuted at the 2023 Cine-Excess Film Festival in the UK, exploring "physical and familial alienation" central to the festival's theme.
-In his review, Nikola Gocić commends the film's bold, raw, and essayistic experimentation that "constantly keeps you guessing," describing the film as "a heavy dream in which you’re enveloped in darkness, and lost in a place you can’t recognize," its nightmarish atmosphere reminiscent of "Philippe Grandrieux and David Lynch (in the Inland Empire element)."
+In his review, Nikola Gocić commends the film's bold, raw, and essayistic experimentation that "constantly keeps you guessing," describing the film as "a heavy dream in which you're enveloped in darkness, and lost in a place you can't recognize," its nightmarish atmosphere reminiscent of "Philippe Grandrieux and David Lynch (in the Inland Empire element)."
 The film was also programmed at the 2023 Bridge Film and Video Festival, the 2023 BizarroLand Film Festival, and the 2024 New Jersey Film Festival.

+Conrad's mid-length experimental documentary, The Joyless Economy, was an official selection at the 2026 Cannes Film Festival, in the Directors' Fortnight section.